run-llama/llama_index/docs/module_guides/loading/node_parsers/root.md

 ## Concept

 Node parsers are a simple abstraction that take a list of documents, and chunk them into `Node` objects, such that each node is a specific size.
 When a document is broken into nodes, all of it's attributes are inherited to the children nodes (i.e. `metadata`, text and metadata templates, etc.).
-You can read more about `Node` and `Document` properties [here](/core_modules/data_modules/documents_and_nodes/root.md).
+You can read more about [`Node` and `Document` properties](/module_guides/loading/documents_and_nodes/root.md).

 A node parser can configure the chunk size (in tokens) as well as any overlap between chunked nodes.
 The chunking is done by using a `TokenTextSplitter`, which default to a chunk size of 1024 and a default chunk overlap of 20 tokens.